 New Self-Immolation Attempted in Bulgaria

-A Bulgarian man has set himself ablaze Monday morning in the southwestern town of Dupnitsa.
+A 38-year-old Bulgarian man has set himself ablaze Friday morning in a northeastern town close to the Danube River.

-According to local media reports, he is listed in the emergency "Pirogov" hospital in the capital Sofia and is in critical condition.
+According to local media reports, he is listed in the emergency hospital in the city of Varna and is in critical condition.

 This is the latest of a string of self-immolations that have shaken Bulgaria since the start of 2013, when large-scale protests against social and economic stagnation erupted.